10 Growth Tips from Salon Today’s 200

 Keep stylists in-the-know with a “What’s Hot” list in your breakroom.

 At the Day Spa at Folawn’s in San Antonio, Texas, owners and managers also ask technicians to list any products they are “hot” on currently.
 Popular products change weekly, so the “hot board,” along with a report from software, helps owners know when to increase an order so there’s plenty of product to sell.

 8. Cater To Your Tech-Savvy Guests

-Guests of Nuovo salons in Sarasota, Florida can text for an appointment, and then enjoy a comprehensive consultation complete with an electronic lookbook linked to the salon’s Instagram and Pinterest accounts.
+Newcomers to Nuovo Salons in Sarasota and Bradenton, Florida can match with their ideal stylist on the Nuovo website courtesy of the “Meet Your Stylist” feature, and book online then and there for their first appointment.
+Guests can also upload photos to the site for virtual consultations, and text to make an appointment.
+Once in the salon, they enjoy a comprehensive consultation complete with an electronic lookbook linked to the salon’s Instagram and Pinterest accounts.
 Notes are entered in a computer on each client, and color clients have their consultation entered into the MIA app.

 Remember, your guests are also consumers using online shopping, social media and other modern technology conveniences.
 They expect that same ease and efficiency from technology in their salon experience.